angietd94/confluent-webinar-connect-private-networking/Part2-connectors-demo.md

 - [Install phpMyAdmin on CentOS 7](https://www.ionos.com/digitalguide/server/know-how/install-phpmyadmin-on-centos-7/)

+## Fill with some mock data with a Python script

 I filled the MySQL data with random data created by [a Python code](https://github.com/angietd94/confluent-webinar-connect-private-networking/blob/main/mysql-python-script.py).
 I have attached here in the repo.
 Change the values of the database to yours.
 You can also use nano or others, I like vi. :see_no_evil:	.
 Please feel free to change this code, it is just an example!
 If you want to run it, you already know: